scottfalbo/reading-notes/react/05-modules.md

     1. Initialize state for the value of the input.
     2. Listen for changes on the input to detect when value is updated.
     3. Create an event handler that updates the value state.

+## Stateful Components and Lifecycle Methods
+ > Component Lifecycle - Every component instance follows a cycle: It's mounted onto the DOM, it's updated with changes in data, and it's unmounted from the DOM.

++ React Lifecycle Methods
+  + Built-in methods that get called at each point in the life cycle.
+  + Hooks that run code at key times in a component's life cycle.
+  + Give you the ability to control what happens when a component mounts, updates, and un-mounts.

++ > **Prevent Memory Leaks** - Since components do not always stay in the DOM, React also provides the componentWillUnmount lifecycle method to help you handle unmounting of components.
+This can help prevent memory leaks in your application.
++ `componentWillUnmount()`